microsoft/PowerPlatformConnectors/certified-connectors/Robolytix/readme.md

 You will also need the following to proceed:

-* A Microsoft PowerApps or Microsoft Flow plan with custom connector feature
+* A Microsoft Power Apps or Microsoft Power Automate plan with custom connector feature
 * An Azure subscription
 * The Power platform CLI tools